(Mod 10.5) Arsenal’s PvE HR 100% Crit Build

 - Heavy Howler (+2000 Crit)

-Unless you have a Tenser’s Floating Disk, the Combat Power is almost completely negligible.
+Unless you have a Tenser’s Floating Disk or a Swift Golden Lion, the Combat Power is almost completely negligible.
 And then of course you’ll want the fastest movement speed that you’ve unlocked.

 For your stable, you’ll have to see what mounts you have at your disposal.
 Mounts are the most expensive thing in the game so you might have to settle for something other than what I’m using.
 I believe these five bonuses are the best that you can get on the Hunter Ranger.